-Homemade dog food, made with fresh, good quality ingredients, will help your Cocker to live a
+Homemade dog food prepared with fresh, good quality ingredients will help your Cocker to live a

 The short answer is - the best quality ingredients you can afford!